vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 Sanskrit language is motivated in part by its relationship to Vedic ritual.
-The Sanskrit invocations (mantrāṇi) used in ritual performance have to be transformed based on context to fit the appropriate gender, number, voice, etc. Technically, a proficient speaker of a language should be able perform such transformations intuitively; but, when a certain level of rigor is required—as in the case of ritual invocations—it's necessary to be able to check your answer against a fixed, external standard.
-Tabulating all possible such transformations is an impossible task, as Patañjali explains in a fun story about how the king of heaven fails to learn Sanskrit even in "a hundred divine years", because he tries to memorize each of the infinite possible Sanskrit constructions, one at a time.
+The Sanskrit invocations (mantrāṇi) used in ritual performance have to be transformed based on context to fit the appropriate gender, number, person, etc. Technically, a proficient speaker of a language should be able perform such transformations intuitively; but, when a certain level of rigor is required—as in the case of ritual invocations—it's necessary to be able to check your answer against a fixed, external standard.
+Tabulating all possible such transformations is an impossible task, as Patañjali explains in a fun story about how the King of Heaven fails to learn Sanskrit "even in a hundred celestial years", because he tries to memorize each of the infinite possible Sanskrit constructions, one at a time.

 Instead, what the *Aṣṭādhyāyī* does is provide a way of representing a